 Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage-Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.
 Tracking these securities real-time is critical.
 For more information about the rate market, contact me directly.
 I’m among few mortgage professionals who have access to live trading screens during market hours.

-Mortgage rates are trending sideways again this morning.
-Last week the MBS market worsened by -19bps.
-This was enough to move rates or fees slightly higher last week.
-We saw relatively low rate volatility all week.
+Mortgage rates are trending slightly lower so far today.
+Last week the MBS market worsened by -7bps.
+This caused rates to move sideways for the week.
+We saw low rate volatility for the week.

 Today’s Rate Forecast: Neutral

-Three Things: These are the three areas that have the greatest ability to mortgage rates this week.
-1) Central Bank, 2) Geopolitical and 3) Domestic Flavor.
+Three Things: These are the three areas that have the greatest ability to impact rates this week.
+1) Trade War, 2) Across the Pond and 3) Domestic.